Presbyterian Burying Ground: Operational history of the cemetery

-Closure and 1891 attempt at demolition
+Closure and 1891 demolition attempt

 Sextons' records showed that between 1860 and 1887, more than 1,200 burial plots were sold at Presbyterian Burying Ground.
 Each plot could hold as many as three people.

 The cemetery, however, was in deteriorating condition.
-A number of bodies were buried in the public burial vault (described as on Market Street adjoining the chapel).
+A number of bodies were buried in the public burial vault, described as on Market Street adjoining the chapel.
 But the odor of these decomposing bodies was so strong that the D.C.
 Board of Public Health declared the vault a nuisance and ordered it closed on April 10, 1874.
 On January 27, 1876, workmen digging the foundation of a house near the corner of 5th and Market (the northwest corner of the cemetery) discovered between eight and 10 skeletons.
 These were bodies buried during the 1834 cholera epidemic, and they were reburied further back on the lot.

 It is not clear when the last interment was made at Presbyterian Burying Ground.
 The Washington Post reported it was a six-year-old child, buried in 1886, but D.C. public health records show it may have been a one-year-old child named Charles Frederick Watkins, buried on July 11, 1887.
 Presbyterian Burying Ground closed to new burials in 1887, at which time it contained an estimated 2,700 bodies.
 The closure significantly impacted the cemetery's finances.
 For thirty years, the cemetery had used the income generated by the sale of lots to keep the graveyard in good repair.
 Excess income, however, was not placed in a trust but rather used for other charitable purposes.
 The cemetery's sexton died about 1887 as well, and the church—with little incentive to appoint a new one—allowed the ground to once more fall into disrepair.

 On August 1, 1891, trustees of the cemetery agreed to close it.
 The president of the board of trustees, S. Thomas Brown, said that Georgetown Presbyterian Church had no funds for the upkeep of the cemetery.
 The board agreed to revoke the burial permits of all those who had been buried in the cemetery.
 The buyers of burials plots thought they held fee simple title to their plots.
 But the trustees discovered that the cemetery had actually issued revocable permits.
 To revoke the permits, the trustees needed to publicize the cemetery's closure, and then ensure that unclaimed bodies were "decently interred".
 The trustees said it would advertise in regional newspapers to ask families to remove their loved ones' remains from the Presbyterian Burying Ground.
 The deadline for removal of bodies was November 1891, after which all remaining bodies would be disinterred and buried in a mass grave elsewhere.